 Jordan is a member of the Feinberg School of Medicine class of 2019.
 He was born and raised in Colorado, where he attended the University of Denver, graduating in 2014.
 As a member of NTSI’s Bolivian Trauma Initiative, he is conducting a qualitative interview-based study of trauma patients in the ERs of Santa Cruz de la Sierra, Bolivia.
 By identifying current shortcomings of emergency medical and trauma services, he hopes to facilitate the development of a safer and more effective Bolivian EMS and trauma system.

 Maryam Saeed, MD, graduated from the Dow University of Health Sciences (Pakistan) in 2011 and completed two years of postgraduate general surgery training at Michigan State University and the SUNY Downstate Medical Center (Brooklyn, NY).
+Dr. Saeed is interested in global surgery and has focused her academic research on injury prevention and helmet usage in women in Pakistan.
 With NTSI, she has been a part of a joint global health research project between India and Pakistan, aimed at gauging and then subsequently raising awareness about helmet usage by female pillion riders.
 She presented her project abstract “Perceptions Regarding Media influences on Helmet Usage” at the 9th Annual Academic Surgical Congress.
-Dr. Saeed is currently based in Pakistan, where she is pursuing research and clinical surgery opportunities and preparing for the Fellowship of the Royal College of Surgeons (FRCS) certification examination.
 She is the project coordinator in Pakistan for NTSI’s South Asia Injury Prevention project.
+Dr. Saeed is currently in Chicago and working with the G4 alliance (Global alliance for Surgical, Obstetric, Trauma and Anesthesia care).

 Dr. Sushma Sagar is an Additional Professor in the Division of Trauma Surgery and Critical Care at the All India Institute of Medical Sciences (AIIMS) in New Delhi, India.
 She graduated from King George’s Medical College in 1992 and completed her surgical residency in 1996.
 She is a course director and faculty member for the Advanced Trauma Life Support (ATLS) India program and is on the core faculty for the National Institute of Disaster Management.
 With more than 50 research publications in national and international journals, she is currently working as the investigator in major trauma related projects as Capacity Building for Advanced Trauma Life Support in India (NDMA) , Prognostic Significance of Cytokines and Biomarkers in Patients with Traumatic Lung Injuries, Reducing the Burden of Injury in India and Australia through Development and Piloting of Improved Systems of Care( DST-AISRF), and Capacity Building and Strengthening of Hospital Infection Control to Detect and Prevent Antimicrobial Resistance in India (CDC).
 She is member of various editorial boards, has contributed chapters in books, and wrote the manual for a school safety program in India.
 As a founding executive member of the Indian Society for Trauma and Acute Care (ISTAC), she is involved with other teaching and training programs throughout the country and the region.
 She is the principal collaborator from India for NTSI’s South Asia Injury Prevention project.